JuliusBrussee/osxphotos/MCP_README.md

 Prompts are a unique feature of MCP that allow the server to guide the AI through complex, multi-step tasks.
 The following prompts are implemented:

 -   `caption_from_context(uuid: str, style: str)`: This prompt takes a photo's UUID and a desired caption style (e.g., "plain", "travel", "journal").
 It then extracts a rich set of context from the photo, including its title, description, people, location, keywords, and any detected text.
 It then formats this context into a prompt that it sends to the AI, asking it to generate a caption in the specified style.
--   `smart_album_query(description: str)`: This prompt takes a natural language description of a set of photos (e.g., "photos of my dog at the beach in 2023") and translates it into a structured query that the AI can then use with the `search_photos` tool.
-This simplifies the process of finding photos for the user.
 -   `duplicate_review(uuids: list[str])`: This prompt takes a list of photo UUIDs and uses the `PhotoInfo.duplicates` property to find potential duplicates.
 It then returns a structured list of duplicate sets to the AI, which can then present them to the user for review and action (e.g., deleting duplicates or adding them to an album).

 ## 4. Security and Safety